Albuquerque International Balloon Fiesta Photo Guide

 What to Do After the Morning Session

 By 9:00 AM, the balloons have landed and the morning session is over.
 Most tourists head back to their hotels for a nap.
-Photographers, however, have an entire day of perfect light ahead in one of America's most photogenic regions.
+Photographers, however, have an entire day of amazing New Mexico light ahead of them in one of America's most photogenic regions.

 Option 1: Santa Fe National Forest Aspens (1 hour drive) ⭐ TOP PICK